Rise to Success: Career Highlights of Kareem Abdul-Jabbar

 February 2019: Appearance on The Big Bang Theory

-In February 2019, Kareem Abdul-Jabbar appeared in season 12 episode 16 of The Big Bang Theory, titled "The D&D Vortex".
+In February 2019, Abdul-Jabbar appeared in season 12 episode 16 of The Big Bang Theory, titled "The D&D Vortex".

 Loading Video...

-July 2019: Writer for Veronica Mars revival
+July 2019: Writer for Veronica Mars Revival

 Loading Video...